Blog

 Contributed upstream fixes to React Native core, benefiting the entire ecosystem

-Their migration involved hundreds of screens, 40+ native modules, and deep integration with first-party libraries, making it one of the most complex React Native migrations ever completed.
+Their migration touched hundreds of screens, 40+ native modules, and deep integration with first-party libraries.
+It's one of the most complex migrations ever completed on this framework.

 3. Discord

-Discord serves hundreds of millions of users with a real-time messaging app that demands low latency and smooth scrolling.
-That makes it one of the most impressive React Native examples out there.
+Discord serves hundreds of millions of users with a real-time messaging app.
+Low latency and smooth scrolling are non-negotiable.
+That makes it one of the most impressive examples on this list.

-The iOS app used React Native from the start.
-Android was originally native Kotlin, but Discord migrated it to React Native in 2022 after improvements to Hermes (React Native's JavaScript engine) addressed their earlier performance concerns.
+The iOS app used the framework from the start.
+Android was originally native Kotlin, but Discord migrated it in 2022 after Hermes (the JavaScript engine) addressed their earlier performance concerns.

 Why they chose it: A small mobile team needed to ship features quickly across both platforms.
 Maintaining two separate codebases was slowing them down.